 Editor's note: Redundancy and duplication for multipath transmission depends on R18 study ATSSS_Ph3 feature.

+- Multi-path traffic transmission via direct Uu path and Layer 3 U2N Relay UE without N3IWF indirect path can be achieved by creating forwarding tunnels in the UPFs terminating the PDU sessions as described in Sol #27.
+This method is transparent to the AF and does not rely on ATSSS.

 - For multi-path transmission via direct Uu path and Layer 2 U2N Relay UE:

 - Multi-path transmission via direct Uu path and Layer 2 U2N Relay will be defined by RAN WGs and alignment work can be made by SA2 based on the progress and outcome in RAN WGs.